connectedurbantropics/JCU-BEMS-2-AURIN/README.md

 ## Getting Started

 * Change all the hardcoded directories to correct paths
+* Read along once to discern where additional files should be placed

 ## Notes

+### WKT Geometry

-The geometry of the buildings is located in `building-coords-csv/`.
+The WKT geometry of the buildings is located in `building-coords-csv/`.
 The building number matches the building number in the raw input CSV filename. e.g. `2007-018.csv`

-It has to be added to the pre OGR CSV as the geometry for each value.
+It has to be added as the geometry for each row.

+### ISO Dates
-You have to input ISO8601 date formats as strings - `yyyy-mm-dd` - since you can't retain type DATE in CSV.
+ISO8601 date formats are required as strings - `yyyy-mm-dd` - since you can't retain type DATE in CSV.
 Specifically, AURIN requires `yyyy-mm-ddThh:mm:ss+10:00` where `+10:00` is the UTC TZ and there is a `T` between the date and time values.